 In this article, I’ll cover:

-- How to Do an Optometry Practice Valuation
+- How to do an optometry practice valuation

 The reasons to sell are multifactorial and often personal, ranging from a desire to retire to a need to diversify or even liquidate.
 Maybe you are simply tired of managing the business!
-A key question to consider when thinking about selling your practice is where you see yourself in 3-5 years.
+A key question to consider when thinking about selling your practice is where you see yourself in three to five years.
 Going through this thought exercise can solidify your decision to sell now, hold onto your practice, or take a different approach.

 For instance, if you like calling the shots and have done so for a long time, selling to private equity may be difficult.
-You should also consider the possibility of unpleasant operational changes that could make your work environment unpleasant since you’ll almost certainly have a contractual obligation to stay onboard as an employee for a predetermined retainer period, often 2 or more years.
+You should also consider the possibility of unpleasant operational changes that could make your work environment unpleasant since you’ll almost certainly have a contractual obligation to stay on board as an employee for a predetermined retainer period, often two or more years.
 You will most likely also take a pay cut once you are an employee of the private equity affiliate, so make sure the following factors tip the scales clearly in your favor:

 - Sale price